Let us choose to believe something good can happen.

 Dundee

-Jericho House is a residential rehabilitation house comprising individual flats where men can come to stay for six to twelve months to address their substance misuse and trauma.
+Jericho House comprises individual flats where men can come to stay for six to twelve months to address their substance misuse and trauma.